This post will give you TEN actionable steps you can take when you’re behind on bills.

 Save Big Money on TV

 If you don’t have a gaming console with streaming capabilities, like a PS4, make a one-time purchase of a Roku box that connects to your TV.
-Roku players are the pioneers of television streaming.
+We’ve had Roku for two years and love it.
+Sure beats getting a monthly charge for TV.
+We only pay for Netflix now.

 Another option is to make a one-time purchase on an indoor long-range TV antenna for basic high definition channels.
 Click Here to find the best models on Amazon for a really affordable price.